ligato/docs/docs/plugins/connection-plugins.md

   curl --cacert ca.crt  --cert client.crt --key client.key -u user:pass  https://127.0.0.1:9292/log/list
   ```

-### Token-based authorization
+### Token-based Authorization

 REST plugin supports authorization based on tokens.
-To enable the feature, use `http.conf` file:
+To enable this feature, use  the [http.conf][http-config] file:

 ```
 enable-token-auth: true
 ```

 Authorization restricts access to every registered permission group URLs.
-The user receives token after login, which grants him access to all permitted sites.
+The user receives a token after login, which grants access to all permitted sites.
 The token is valid until the user is logged in, or until it expires.

-The expiration time is a token claim, set in the config file:
+The expiration time is a token claim, set in the [http.conf][http-config] file:

 ```
 token-expiration: 600000000000